-Although no fox sightings were recorded in the 2015 fauna survey, foxes are common within the City's bushland areas and have caused the decline of many native birds, reptiles and small mammals.
+Although no fox sightings were recorded in the 2015 fauna survey, foxes are common within the City's bushland areas and have caused the decline of many native birds, reptiles and small mammals.85 Anecdotal evidence provided during the development of this Plan suggests foxes have been recently sighted within the reseve.

 Domestic animals such as dogs (Canis lupus) can also cause damage to the City's natural environment, particularly when exercised unleashed within natural areas.
 Shepherds Bush is a dog on lead area.
 Dogs can harass native fauna, including large mammals such as kangaroos, often resulting in stress and harm to the animals.
-Dogs can also spread pathogens if they disturb the soil, particularly around trees which may contain soil-based diseases.
-Dog droppings, if not removed, contribute a significant amount of nutrients to the site, encouraging weed growth and potentially polluting groundwater.
-Some dog droppings contain harmful bacteria.
+Dogs can also spread pathogens if they disturb the soil, particularly around trees which may contain soil-based